 - Optional (but Recommended) – Right after removing the bread from the bread pan (while the bread is still very hot), brush on 1 tablespoon of melted butter on the top crust of the bread.
 This creates a more buttery top to the bread.
 Use a pastry brush to brush on the butter.

-- Allow the bread to cool down on the wire cooling rack for 1-2 hours before cutting the bread.
+- Allow the bread to cool down on the wire cooling rack for 1 to 2 hours before cutting the bread.

 - Please read the tips section below for extra information on how to make this recipe successfully.